FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ### Create an API key
 You now have an Application with two Users.

 In order to apply Actions using the API we need to create an API Key.
-In reality you should grant as few privileges to a Key as possible, but to save time in this long tutorial you'll make this key a skeleton key.
+In reality to be secure, you should grant as few privileges to a Key as possible.
+This is called the principle of least privilege.
+But to save time in this long tutorial you'll make this a skeleton key.
 For more information on keys, see their [documentation](https://fusionauth.io/docs/v1/tech/apis/authentication#managing-api-keys).

 - **Settings** — **API Keys** — **Add**
 - **Id** - `cbf34b5f-cb45-4c97-9b7c-5fda3ad8f08c`